NALTP/Rules/README.md

     - (f) Free agency player eligibility:
       - (i) Primary free agency period:
        - (1) Minor league drops in the second Minors add/drop period will be eligible for Novice free agency.
-       - (2) True rookies will be eligible for free agency unless assessed above a Novice league level by the CRC.
+       - (2) True rookies will be eligible for free agency unless assessed above a Novice league level by the CRC, with assistance from the TEC.
         - (aa) A true rookie is defined as any player with fewer than 110 minutes played in any official North American Capture the Flag league.
-       - (3) Players whose last competitive season was more than 6 seasons prior in accordance with the NALTP calendar will be accepted case-by-case for those not assessed above a Novice league level by the CRC.
+       - (3) Players whose last competitive season was more than 6 seasons prior in accordance with the NALTP calendar will be accepted case-by-case for those not assessed above a Novice league level by the CRC, with assistance from the TEC.
        - (4) Major league drops who also become Minor league drops will not be eligible for free agency unless they have a total of 0 minutes played in the Major league.
        - (5) Players acquired in the primary free agency period will be eligible to begin playing in week 4 Novice league games.
        - (6) Eligible co-captains seeking entry into Novice league must agree to enter into the free agency process, and are thus stripped of their title unless claimed by the team in which they are a co-captain.
 If a co-captain refuses to play for another team, they may face removal from the league on the grounds of collusion with their original team.
 Free agency results may also be adjusted accordingly.
        - (7) Captains who were playing in, and are dropped from, Minor league are ineligible for Novice league unless their team possesses a potential TCA bid large enough to guarantee their acquisition at the time of the primary free agency period.
       - (ii) Additional free agency periods:
         - (1) Only true rookies will be eligible for additional free agency periods.
-        - (2) Signups may be denied for players assessed above a Novice league level by the CRC.
+        - (2) Signups may be denied for players assessed above a Novice league level by the CRC, with the assistance of the TEC.
         - (3) Players acquired in additional free agency periods will be eligible to begin playing in any upcoming Novice league games regardless of turnaround.
   - (4) Extra-league drops:
     - (a) Gross Inactivity (GI):
       - (i) At any point in the regular season, captains may appeal to the CRC to have a player removed from their roster for Gross Inactivity.
         - (1) Gross inactivity is to be determined on a case by case basis by the CRC.
         - (2) Players drafted in the snake draft will not be eligible to be GI dropped.
-        - (3) All GI drops and any waiver compensation will be announced together shortly before the add/drop or free agency period of each league.
+        - (3) All GI drops and any compensation will be announced together shortly before the add/drop or free agency period of each league.
       - (ii) Following a GI drop request, the player in question will be messaged by the CRC in order to verify the situation and gather any additional information.
       - (iii) After conferring with both the captain and the player to be dropped, the CRC will determine whether the player is to be dropped, held, or forcibly traded.
       - (iv) A player dropped for gross inactivity will be ineligible to be added by any team in any league for the remainder of the season.